doivglser/mindevenviro-fanciful/README.md

 from Terminal: sCRYPtUPdater.sh to:

-Edit your Projects with your favorite Editor, upload your Scripts or packed versions of perl or python to
+Edit your Projects with your favorite Editor and upload your Scripts or packed versions of perl or python to

 /usr/local/bin, stop a big compile with ctrl+4, be sure you change more then one byte.
 Close with ctrl+C.